Motivation is delicate.

 Though I drive at a normal speed, the other cars follow impatiently on my tail, because many of them drive this road every day.

-It’s only a half hour to cross, but I always arrive pretty drained.
+It’s only a half hour to cross, but I always arrive exhausted.
 The stress was affecting my motivation enough that I wanted to stop visiting.

 So one day I tried a new approach.
 I drove really slowly.